rain-ho/password-generator-app/README.md

 ### Prerequisites

-You need to have IDE capable of running arduino installed on your computer.
+You do not need to have anything previously installed.

 ### Installation